-- urgent care, or primary health care environment. - Prepare graduates to successfully obtain employment in a hospital, urgent care or primary health care environment. - Support the profession by preparing graduates who are competent Emergency Room Multi-Skilled Technicians and as members of the health care team.
+- To provide the Basic EMT with the principle and the techniques necessary to provide additional patient care within a hospital, urgent care, or primary health care environment. - Prepare graduates to successfully obtain employment in a hospital, urgent care or primary health care environment. - Support the profession by preparing graduates who are competent Emergency Room Multi-Skilled Technicians and as members of the health care team.